-The West Hollywood City Council is said to be considering making an offer to the City of Beverly Hills for the Robertson Boulevard lot that is home to the Lions Club log cabin, a meeting place for many addiction recovery groups.
+The West Hollywood City Council is said to be considering making an offer to the City of Beverly Hills for the Robertson Boulevard lot that is home to the Lions Club log cabin, a

 Several people were invited in to offer their opinions on the Lions Club’s log cabin at 621 N.Robertson.
 Victor Omelczenko, president of the West Hollywood Preservation Alliance, spoke in favor of preserving the building.
 In a statement to the City Council, the WHPA urged it to authorize the purchase of the two adjoining parcels of land at 617 and 621 N. Robertson Blvd.

 “That purchase would help preserve the 2,000+ square foot historic log cabin building that has served the recovery community for many years and would enable the city to plan for future community uses – perhaps affordable housing? – on the remaining nearly 13,000 square feet of land,” the WHPA said in its statement.
 It also noted that the log cabin, which was constructed in the late 1920s or in the 1930s, was deemed eligible for designation as a historically significant property in a 2015 survey by the city of commercial places.

 Mark DeRosa, a member of the board of the West Hollywood Recovery Center, also spoke at the closed session meeting.
 Another person at the meeting said that DeRosa told the Council that the Recovery Center was willing to commit $150,000 to preserve and update the log cabin.
 DeRosa declined to confirm or deny that in an exchange of texts with WEHOville.
 The Recovery Center’s addiction recovery groups meet at the city-owned Werle Building across Robertson Boulevard from the log cabin.